adrelanos/aeternity-wiki/Aeternity-Contracts.md

 ### Smart contracts:

-Despite that the only state that can be settled on-chain is a transfer of AEON, Æternity still features a Turing-complete virtual machine that can run “smart contracts”.
-Contracts on Æternity are strictly agreements that distribute funds according to some rules, which stands in stark contrast to the entity-like contracts of e.g. Ethereum.
+Despite that the only state that can be settled on-chain is a transfer of AEON, æternity still features a Turing-complete virtual machine that can run “smart contracts”.
+Contracts on æternity are strictly agreements that distribute funds according to some rules, which stands in stark contrast to the entity-like contracts of e.g. Ethereum.
 Two of the more notable practical differences is that by default, only the involved parties know about a given contract, and only parties that have an open state channel can create a valid contract.
 If the parties agree to a contract, they sign it and keep copies for future reference.
 It is only submitted to the blockchain if its outcome is disputed, in which case the code is only ever stored as part of the submitted transaction, never in any other state.
 If this happens, the blockchain distributes the tokens according to the contract and closes the channel.

 # Contracts interaction